 In order to produce 1kg of timber, a tree consumes 1.47kg of CO2 and returns just over a kilo of oxygen into the atmosphere.
 When trees are harvested and used to make wood products, the carbon remains stored in the wood for the life of the product.
-50% of the dry weight of wood is carbon.
+About 50 per cent of the dry weight of wood is carbon.

-It is far more preferable to have the carbon stored in trees and in wood products on the surface of the Earth than in the atmosphere where it contributes to climate change.
-Building long lasting, efficient and durable homes and other wood products will help reduce the amount of carbon dioxide in the atmosphere.
+It is far more preferable to have the carbon stored in trees and in wood products on the surface of the Earth than in the atmosphere, where it contributes to climate change.
+Using wood to build long-lasting, efficient and durable homes and other buildings will help reduce the amount of carbon dioxide in the atmosphere.

 Wood has been one of the main building materials throughout human history.